IntroSDE/introsde/assignments/assignment03/README.md

      Long id;
      String firstname;
      String lastname;
-     List<Measure> healthProfile; // one for each type of measure List<Measure> healthHistory; // all measurements }
+     List<Measure> currentHealth; // one for each type of measure List<Measure> healthHistory; // all measurements }